Modi holds bilateral meetings with PMs of Finland, Denmark, Iceland and Norway

 "PM urged Icelandic companies to look at India as an investment destination in blue economy and geothermal energy and strengthen cooperation in education, tourism and culture," Kumar said of the meeting between the two leaders.

-The two leaders reviewed the full range of India-Iceland relations during their meeting today, the PMO said.
+The two leaders reviewed the full range of India-Iceland relations during their meeting, the PMO said.

 Later, Modi also met his Norwegian counterpart Erna Solberg.